-The Texas Education Code Section 61.078 enacted by the 71st Texas Legislature (SB 457) provides a means to aid students in resolving disputes regarding the transfer of course credits.
-To qualify as a dispute the course(s) in question must be listed in the Community College General Academic Course Guide Manual and be offered at the receiving institution.
-The sending institution, or the student working through the senior institution, must initiate the dispute.
-From the date a student is notified of the denial of credit, the law allows a maximum of 45 calendar days for the resolution of the dispute by the sending and education of the resolution.
-If need be, the commissioner, or designate, may be called upon to resolve the dispute.
+The Texas Education Code Section 61.078

+enacted by the 71st Texas Legislature (SB 457)

+provides a means to aid students in resolving

+disputes regarding the transfer of course

+credits.
+To qualify as a dispute the course(s)

+in question must be listed in the Community

+College General Academic Course Guide

+Manual and be offered at the receiving

+institution.
+The sending institution, or the

+student working through the senior institution, must initiate the dispute.
+From the date

+a student is notified of the denial of credit, the

+law allows a maximum of 45 calendar days for

+the resolution of the dispute by the sending and

+receiving institutions.